Dimassik2000/dmitry_nurt/README.md

-# Обо мне
+# About me
-Я - Data Engineer с полугодичным опытом работы. Я специализируюсь на разработке и оптимизации процессов загрузки, трансформации и выгрузки данных (ETL), а также на интеграции и обработке больших объемов данных. У меня есть опыт работы с различными типами баз данных, в том числе с MongoDB, SQLite и другими реляционными базами данных. Я имею опыт работы с инструментами для обработки больших данных, таких как Hadoop и Spark, и готов применять свои навыки для создания эффективных решений для бизнеса.
+I`m a Data Engineer with a year's work experience.
+I specialize in the development and optimization of data loading, transformation and unloading (ETL) processes, as well as the integration and processing of large amounts of data.
+I have experience working with various types of databases, including MongoDB, SQLite and other relational databases.
+I have experience working with big data processing tools such as Hadoop and Spark, and I am ready to apply my skills to create effective business solutions.

-# Социальные сети
+# Social Media
 <img src="https://img.shields.io/badge/Telegram-00FFFF?style=for-the-badge&logo=telegram&logoColor=ЦВЕТ ЛОГОТИПА"/> <img src="https://img.shields.io/badge/Linkedin-7FFFD4?style=for-the-badge&logo=linkedin&logoColor=ЦВЕТ ЛОГОТИПА"/>

-# Мои навыки
+# My skills

 ► Python

-• Машинное обучение — PyTorch, TensorFlow, Keras, Scikitlearn, CatBoost, XGBoost

-• Анализ данных — Pandas, NumPy, SciPy
+•  Pandas, NumPy, SciPy

-• Записная книжка Google Colab
+•  Google Colab

-► Математика
+► Math

-► Физика
+► Physics

 ►  MySQL, MongoDb, SQLite Studio